marrow/WebCore/docs/source/core/basic/databases.rst

    db.connections = core

    db.X.engine = <engine>
-   db.X.model = yourproject.model
+   db.X.model = myapp.model

 ``X`` here is the identifier of your model.
 Use whatever name you want in its place, and use a different identifier for each database you want to connect to.
+Also, this and all the following examples assume that the top level package name of your application is **myapp**.

 Here's what each bit of this represents:

 ``db.connections``
    A comma-separated list of database connections.
 The name used here is used